catlinux-utils/catbot-discord/README.md

-# discord-catbot-base 🐱
+# catbot-discord 🐱

 ## Introduction 🌟

-Welcome to **discord-catbot-base**!
+Welcome to **catbot-discord**!
 This project is a foundational framework for creating a Discord bot, specially designed for those who adore cats and wish to integrate cat-themed fun into their Discord experience.
 Whether you're a beginner or an experienced bot developer, this base makes it easy to build a cat-themed bot with custom features.

 ## Features 😺